 Light scratches can be cared for by using soft steel wool and rub along the scratch going with the grain of the wood.
 Remove the finish and sand down the scratch.
 Moisten a soft clean clothe with mineral spirits and gently clean the sanded area.
 Let the area dry completely before moving on to the next step.

 Refinishing the repaired scratch can be a little tricky when it comes to matching the stain.
 You will probably have to practice to get the exact color you need.
 To this acquire a piece of scrape wood that is the same type as your floor.
 Use this as your practice board.

 Once you have got the correct stain color it is time to practice some more.
 Using a soft paint brush and be sure to pick the appropriate size for the job.
 A three inch brush is probably more tool than the job requires.
 A nice soft 1/2 angel brush will do, depending of course on the size needing to be covered.
 Practice, on the same piece of scrape wood from before, getting just the right amount of stain on the brush.

-Too much stain will cause a darker spot than the rest of the floor and not enough will end up being lighter.
-Practice, practice and practice some more until it is right, then refinish the area.
-Let dry for about 3 or 4 hours, depending on the directions of the finishing products, keeping foot traffic down in the area.
+The above mentioned tips for removing scratches and stains from wood floors, can help you have a neat and clean floor for many years.
 If you are unable to follow tips for removing scratches and stains from wood floors and thus do the task yourself, it is best to hire a professional flooring company.
-HandyCanadian.com can match you with a flooring specialist that can take care of your floor and leave it looking good as new.
+TrustedPros.ca can match you with a floor refinishing company.
+They will take care of your floor and leave it looking good as new.

 Search the TrustedPros directory and discover the best contractors in your area.
 Read real customer reviews, browse photos and compare credentials.Find your home service pro